 Unfortunately, many people who work full-time jobs can’t pick and choose the hours in which they work.
 What you can do, however, is tap into your natural rhythms and the ebb and flow of energy you feel throughout the day, and plan your work for maximum output.

 “It’s hard to have advice that works for everyone.
 Factor in what you know about yourself.
 Always have a pad of paper and pen for notes.
 Summarize verbally what you heard you need to do and the time-frame that is expected.
 Always know what the end goal is, and how the success of this effort is measured.
 Track projects in separate notebooks if you have a few.
 Stay consistent on your daily and weekly plans.
-Color code to give yourself a visual of what is urgent, versus important,” says Alyssa Cenekofsky, CSS Branch Manager.
+Color code to give yourself a visual of what is urgent, versus important,” Says Alyssa Mastrangelo, CSS Branch Manager.

 Tips And Tricks For Managing Your Energy Levels